tigerfarm/arduino/Altair101/README.md

 # Altair 101 Project Notes

-My goal to build a computer that has an [Altair 8800 clone front panel](https://www.adwaterandstir.com/product/front-panel/), similar LEDs and toggles, and basic Altair 8800 functionality.
+My goal to build a computer that has an [Altair 8800 clone front panel](https://www.adwaterandstir.com/product/front-panel/), similar LEDs and toggles, and have basic Altair 8800 functionality.
-This will give the computer an Altair 8800 look and feel.
+This will give the computer an Altair 8800 look and feel from a user's point of view.
 A major milestone will be when I can enter and run the classic, Kill the Bit program, on my Altair 101.

 I will use an Arduino Nano microprocessor and supporting chips to control the I/O and run the computer's processes.

 I will use the [Altair 8800 online simulator](https://s2js.com/altair/sim.html) ([homepage](https://s2js.com/altair/))
-to compare my Altair clone with the original functionality.
+to compare the original functionality with my Altair 101.

 #### Altair 8800 Front Panel